-Eta Eridani is the Bayer Classification for the star.
 The Id of the star in the Yale Bright Star Catalogue is HR874.
 HIP13701 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD18322.

 All stars like planets orbit round a central spot, in the case of planets, its the central star such as the Sun.
 In the case of a star, its the galactic centre.
 The constellations that we see today will be different than they were 50,000 years ago or 50,000 years from now.
 Proper Motion details the movements of these stars and are measured in milliarcseconds.
-The star is moving -220.16 ± 0.12 miliarcseconds/year towards the north and 77.36 ± 0.19 miliarcseconds/year east if we saw them in the horizon.
+The star is moving -220.16 ± 0.12 milliarcseconds/year towards the north and 77.36 ± 0.19 milliarcseconds/year east if we saw them in the horizon.

-Azha Radius has been calculated as being 9.57 times bigger than the Sun.
+Azha estimated radius has been calculated as being 9.57 times bigger than the Sun.
 The Sun's radius is 695,800km, therefore the star's radius is an estimated 6,655,548.73.km.
+If you need the diameter of the star, you just need to multiple the radius by 2.
 However with the 2007 release of updated Hipparcos files, the radius is now calculated at being round 9.833316827331271095904949380.
-The figure is derived at by using the formula from SDSS and has been known to produce widely incorrect figures.
+The figure is derived at by using the formula from SDSS rather than peer reviewed papers.
+It has been known to produce widely incorrect figures.

 Azha has an apparent magnitude of 3.89 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of 0.84 If you used the 2007 Parallax value, you would get an absolute magnitude of 0.78.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

 Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 24.49000 which gave the calculated distance to Azha as 133.18 light years away from Earth or 40.83 parsecs.
-It would take a spaceship travelling at the speed of light, 133.18 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+If you want that in miles, it is about 782,915,327,200,593.18, based on 1 Ly = 5,878,625,373,183.61 miles.

-In 2007, Hipparcos data was revised with a new parallax of 23.89 which put Azha at a distance of 136.53 light years or 41.86 parsecs.
+In 2007, Hipparcos data was revised with a new parallax of 23.89000 which put Azha at a distance of 136.53 light years or 41.86 parsecs.
 It should not be taken as though the star is moving closer or further away from us.
 It is purely that the distance was recalculated.

+Using the 2007 distance, the star is roughly 8,634,184.63 Astronomical Units from the Earth/Sun give or take a few.
+An Astronomical Unit is the distance between Earth and the Sun.
+The number of A.U. is the number of times that the star is from the Earth compared to the Sun.
 The star's Galacto-Centric Distance is 7,424.00 Parsecs or 24,214.37 Light Years.
 The Galacto-Centric Distance is the distance from the star to the Centre of the Galaxy which is Sagittarius A*.